ecbush/xenoGI/README.rst

   python3 path-to-xenoGI-github-repository/xenoGI-runner.py params.py runAll

-(In this case you will have to make sure all the package dependencies are satisfied.)
+(In this case you will have to make sure all the python package dependencies are satisfied.)

 What the steps do
 ~~~~~~~~~~~~~~~~~

 * ``parseGenbank`` runs through the genbank files and produces input files that are used by subsequent code.

 * ``runBlast`` does an all vs. all protein blast of the genes in these strains.
-The number of processes it will run in parallel is specified by the numProcesses parameter in the parameter file.
+The number of processes it will run in parallel is specified by the ``numProcesses`` parameter in the parameter file.
 Before running a particular comparison, runBlast checks to see if the output file for that comparison already exists (e.g. from a previous run).
 If so it skips the comparison.

 * ``calcScores`` calculates similarity and synteny scores between genes in the strains.
 It is also (mostly) parallelized.

-* ``makeFamilies`` calculates gene families in a tree aware way, also taking account of synteny.
+* ``makeFamilies`` calculates gene families using blast, FastTree, and a customized variant of the DTL reconciliation algorithm called DTLOR.
+This approach considers synteny in the family formation process.

 * ``makeIslands`` groups families according to their origin, putting families with a common origin together as islands.
 It is partly parallelized.

+* ``refine`` reconsiders certain families in light of the output of makeIslands.
+In particular, this step looks at cases where there are multiple most parsimonious reconciliations, and chooses the reconciliation that is most consistent with neighboring families.
+It then re-runs makeIslands.

-* ``printAnalysis`` produces a number of analysis files.
+* ``printAnalysis`` produces a number of analysis/output files intended for the end user.

 * ``createIslandBed`` produces bed files for each genome.